 Prior to the 2008 Mortgage Meltdown, ironically, a major source of business was other loan officers coming to me for mortgage financing.

-They came to me back then for several reasons: 1) My rates were lower than theirs b/c of my model and the volume discounts I had negotiated; 2) I was notoriously honest, and 3) They knew I would not share any of their financial information.
+They came to me back then for several reasons: 1) My rates were lower than theirs because of my model and the volume discounts I had negotiated; 2) I was notoriously honest, and 3) They knew I would not share any of their financial information.

 Flash forward to 2021, and loan officers and employees from other mortgage and commercial banks are still using us for mortgage financing – frequently in fact.

-The reasons now have to do with the fact that our rates remain lower (much lower in most cases) than most of our retail competitors’, and b/c of speed, as we can often move much faster than our competitors.
+The reasons now have to do with the fact that our rates remain lower (much lower in most cases) than most of our retail competitors’, and because of speed, as we can often move much faster than our competitors.